DUNE/LLM_for_DUNE/BALSAM/README.md

 **To Connect the Jobs to the Document Extraction Code:**

-- cd into the scripts directory
+- (Go to the BALSAM Dir and) cd into the scripts directory

         cd DUNEGPT_polaris_cursor_balsam/scripts
         cd app